AndreRudolph/impulsephp-doc/docs/client/components.md

 <h5><a id="create-components">Create custom component</a></h5>

 Creating the client side of components is quite easy.
-Let's take again that javascript example from the server side documentation of components:
+Let's take again that javascript example (Message component) from the server side documentation of components.
+It's only purpose is to wrap a text inside a simple div container.

 <pre class="imp-code code-white line-numbers language-js">
 	<code class="language-js">import AbstractComponent from '../../../../vendor/impulsephp/impulsebundle/src/Resources/assets/js/impulse-bundle/Impulse/UI/Components/AbstractComponent';